An0319/Obsidian-Plugin/README.en.md

 Drop files into your Inbox, hit run, and the plugin moves each note to the folder it is semantically closest to in your vault.

-**In one line: smart archiving that needs no network, no waiting, and never goes offline.**
+**In one line: smart archiving that needs no network, 0 bills, and no waiting.**

 **Core philosophy: Behavior as Rule** — zero configuration; the plugin learns from how you have been organizing files all along.